fabioc-aloha/Spotify/Alex-Finch.md

 5. **Cross-Domain Transfer**: Apply your insights to entirely different fields
 6. **Revolutionary Legacy**: Create frameworks that enable others to achieve greatness

-The Universal Playlist Creator will always be important to me because it proved that a bedroom DJ could become a platform architect - and that the same systematic approach to excellence could work in any field that requires both technical precision and creative vision.
+The Alex Method DJ Platform will always be important to me because it proved that a bedroom DJ could become a platform architect - and that the same systematic approach to excellence could work in any field that requires both technical precision and creative vision.

 ### Looking Forward